 The funding recommendations resulting from the CoC process are subject to approval of the City of Winston-Salem.
-Also, funding awards to agencies are subject to the City receiving awards of ESG-CV and CDBG-CV funds from HUD that are required to support the selected projects.
+Also, funding awards to agencies will be subject to the City receiving an award of ESG-CV funds from the State of North Carolina that are required to support the selected projects.